 After the retention period is over, the disposition of records is initiated.
 The disposition usually results in destruction of records or transferring select records to the University Archives for permanent preservation.
 For certain records, the disposition may require keeping the records permanently within the office or another secure location.
 The Records Center in Joyner Library can be used to house selected records that have long or permanent retention periods under the General Schedule.
 There is no charge for storing records in the Records Center, but permission must be obtained from the Records Management Officer before records are sent.

 Staff wishing to send records to the records center must complete training before sending any records to the Records Center.
-Contact the University Records Manager, Amy Bright, at firstname.lastname@example.org or email@example.com to schedule training.
-Cornerstone training is under development.
+Contact the University Records Manager, Amy Bright, at email@example.com or firstname.lastname@example.org to schedule training.
+Online training is available through Cornerstone.

 The UNC General Records Retention and Disposition Schedule provides instructions on how long records need to be retained for legal, fiscal, and historical purposes.
 The current General Schedule supersedes all previous general records retention and disposition schedules and serves all administrative, academic, and health affairs units of the University.
 You can download the most recent update to the schedule by clicking here.